willpanderson/willpanderson/README.md

 ### Hello there, I'm Will 👋.
 Welcome to my repository profile - [willpanderson](https://github.com/willpanderson)

-## I'm a Software Engineer and here are the projects that I have worked on.
+## I'm a Software Engineer based out of Arlington, TX and here are the projects that I have worked on.

 - Hardware-Based Projects
 - Mobile App Development